NREL/OpenStudio-ERI/docs/source/hpxml_to_openstudio.rst

 If either ``DaylightSaving`` or ``DaylightSaving/Enabled`` is not provided, ``DaylightSaving/Enabled`` will default to true.
 If daylight saving is enabled, the daylight saving period can be optionally specified with ``DaylightSaving/BeginMonth``, ``DaylightSaving/BeginDayOfMonth``, ``DaylightSaving/EndMonth``, and ``DaylightSaving/EndDayOfMonth``.
 If not specified, dates will be defined according to the EPW weather file header; if not available there, default values of March 12 and November 5 will be used.

+HPXML HVAC Sizing Control
+*************************

+HVAC equipment sizing controls can be entered in ``extension/HVACSizingControl``.

+An optional ``AllowIncreasedFixedCapacities`` element can be provided to describe how HVAC equipment with fixed capacities are handled.
+If false, the user-specified fixed capacity will be used.
+If true, the maximum of the user-specified fixed capacity and the heating/cooling design load will be used to reduce potential for unmet loads.
+If not provided, the default value of false is used.

+An optional ``UseMaxLoadForHeatPumps`` element can be provided to describe how autosized heat pumps are handled.
+If true, heat pumps are sized based on the maximum of heating and cooling design loads.
+If false, heat pumps are sized per ACCA Manual J/S based on cooling design loads with some oversizing allowances for heating design loads.
+If not provided, the default value of true is used.

 HPXML Building Details
 ----------------------